 secret of his own presidential ambitions.

-The future of Alstom is far from assured.
-Shareholder
+The future of Alstom is far from assured, and a definitive

-Bouygues agreed on Sunday to sell the French state a 20 percent
+shareholder Bouygues to sell the French state a 20 percent stake

 interviewed by Reuters show how the GE-Alstom tie-up now taking